johananh/Pump-Alert/README.md

 # Pump Alert System

 ## Description
 This project is designed as a monitoring and alert system for water pumps, which are activated by water level switches to drain excess water and deactivated when water levels are low.
-It employs an ESP01 microcontroller with a current transformer coil to tsample current of the pumps.
+It employs an ESP01 microcontroller with a current transformer coil to sample the pumps current.
 This setup helps identify operational irregularities such as excessive running times or prolonged periods of inactivity, which could signify problems like a disconnected pipe or a malfunctioning pump.
 Alerts are sent via Telegram.

 ## Features